-This category covers equipment which is capable of two or more functions such as printing, copying, scanning and faxing defined in C.3, C.6, C.13 and C.16.
-MFD may be capable of monochrome or colour modes, or both, and may offer two-sided printing or copying.
-MFD may have an automatic document feeder (ADF) that loads masters into the MFD, or output devices such as stackers, sorters, staplers, which assist document preparation.
-The input and output devices are either part of the standard product configuration or are optionally purchased by the customer.
+This category covers equipment capable of print and any one or more of copy, scan and facsimile functions defined in C.3, C.6, C.13 and C.16.
+MFD may be monochrome or colour capable, or both, and may be duplex capable.
+MFD may have an automatic document feeder (ADF) for loading masters and output devices such as stackers, sorters, staplers, binders and cutters, which are either included in the standard product configuration or are optionally purchased.

 The MFD shall be installed in accordance with its standard product configuration.
-Optional peripheral devices purchased at customer discretion are not considered to be part of the standard product configuration.
-Examples of peripheral devices include sorters, stackers, staplers, binders and cutters.
+Optionally purchased peripheral devices are not considered to be part of the standard product configuration.